arkadiusz-wieczorek/stagelink-react-vote-form/README.md

 #### Important functions

-##### `componentWillUnmount` and `storeStateBeforeRequest`
+##### storeStateBeforeRequest`
-These functions have the same body but `componentWillUnmount` works when we are voting by Instagram.
-It happens because Instagram performs redirect.
-The `storeStateBeforeRequest` functions works in case when we are voting by Facebook and Google, because here we have JavaScript SDK and opportunity to load information about logging to service through Promise.
-The responsibility of these functions is saving currrent state to localStorage object.
+Instagram performs redirect so we have to save localStorage.
+When we are voting by Facebook and Google, we have JavaScript SDK and opportunity to load information about logging to service through Promise, in case Instagram not.

 ##### `googleResponse` and `facebookResponse`
 These functions are handlers for response from Facebook and Google.
 What is the Instagram?
 Please check componentWillMount header in description about index.jsx.